kzilk/MastersProject/README.md

 Please note below instructions for Linux password outputs

-Usage:
+Windows Usage:

-To run the program, download the collected files and from that directory, run the Main.py python file
+    To run the program, simply download and execute the WiFiSecurityTest.exe program file.

+Linux Usage:
+    For this, ensure your system has the latest version of Python installed and set to PATH as stated above.
+Download all files and run the python file Main.py to begin.

 Once active, the window will display and the user may click the 'Start' button to begin a series of wireless network security tests as follows:

 1. Operating System Check: